 - Webster Vienna Private University

 You can choose from 21 Universities of Applied Sciences (Fachhochschule).
-They are free to decide how much to charge, at most students from the EU/EEA & Switzerland pay tuition fees of 363 EUR/semester.
+They are free to decide how much to charge; most students from the EU/EEA & Switzerland pay tuition fees of 363 EUR/semester.

 Non-EU/EEA students can expect to pay between 727 – 7,500 EUR/semester, depending on the university and study program.
 For the exact information, visit the website of the university you are interested in.

-As an international student, I have chosen to study at Vorarlberg University of Applied Sciences (FH Vorarlberg) where Bachelor’s and Master’s degrees are completely free!
-However, undergraduate taught exclusively in German and postgraduate in English.
+As an international student, I have studied at Vorarlberg University of Applied Sciences (FH Vorarlberg), where Bachelor’s and Master’s degrees are entirely free.
+However, undergraduate programs are taught in German.

 Top-ranked Universities of Applied Sciences: